enguehard/enguehard.tf/content/research/salt-tax/index.md

 ---
-title: The Political Costs of Taxation (with Eva Davoine & Igor Kolesnikov)
+title: Tax Design with Heterogeneous State Capacity (with Eva Davoine, Victor Gay & Igor Kolesnikov)
 summary: #This project investigates the political economy of salt taxation in old regime France.

 tags: